 (a) Fit a new O ring to the throttle stop screw and install the screw.

 (b) Fit a new O ring to the Pilot Air Screw.
-Screw the screw fully home then back it out between 1 ¼ and 1 ½ turns for an initial setting.
+Wind the screw fully home then back it out between 1 ¼ and 1 ½ turns for an initial setting.

-(c) Using the Amal Jet Key install the Needle Jet in top of the Needle Jet holder and tighten it securely.
+(c) Using the Amal Jet Key, install the Needle Jet in the top of the Needle Jet holder and tighten it securely.
 Take care not to over-tighten brass jets as they can break.

 (d) Using the Amal Jet Key install the Main Jet into the bottom of the Needle Jet Holder and tighten it securely.